MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

 # Service Bus libraries for Python

-## Overview

 Microsoft Azure Service Bus supports a set of cloud-based, message-oriented middleware technologies including reliable message queuing and durable publish/subscribe messaging.

+## What's new in v0.50.0?
 As of version 0.50.0 a new AMQP-based API is available for sending and receiving messages.
-This update involves breaking changes.
+This update involves **breaking changes**.
 Please read [Migration from v0.21.1 to v0.50.0](#migration-from-v0.21.1-to-v0.50.0) to determine if upgrading is right for you at this time.

+The new AMQP-based API offers improved message passing reliability, performance and expanded feature support going forward.

 For documentation on the legacy HTTP-based operations please see [Using HTTP-based operations of the legacy API](#using-http-based-operations-of-the-legacy-api)